 - VPN service and configuration for iOS devices, therefore providing greater security

-- Miradore offers a free package for small businesses, upgrade from as little as $1 per device, per month.
+- Miradore offers a free package for small businesses, or $2.85 AUD per device, per month for premium users.

 - Compatible with Android, iOS, Mac OS and Windows

 Scalefusion (formally Mobile Lock Pro) is a mobile device management solution that offers multi-OS management capabilities and comes integrated with Eva Communication Suite.
 This means it has your back for driving effective team conversations in your business.
-It was initially launched for the Android business market, but now supports Apple devices, too.
+While initially launched for the Android business market, it now supports Apple devices, too.

 - Easily enrol, configure, secure, and manage devices

 - No coding is required to automate recurring IT tasks and compliance checks

 - Use for kiosks, mPOS, and digital signage